 The Net Worth of Marilyn Monroe in 2017 is $ 30 Million.

-When he took his life, he left unfinished a film by George Cukor, a musical comedy with Cyd Charisse and Dean Martin that should be titled Somethings got to give and in which Marilyn appeared naked bathing in a pool.
+When she took her life, she left unfinished a film by George Cukor, a musical comedy with Cyd Charisse and Dean Martin that should be titled Somethings got to give and in which Marilyn appeared naked bathing in a pool.
 The scene came to be shot, and the photographs that show her wearing a blue bathrobe have become justly celebrated.

 1947 You were meant for me

 1948 Ladies of the chorus